Photo: Aspen Institute

 Completed clinical internships in crisis intervention, individual therapy, and group work

-Served as Student Representative to the Dean’s Advisory Council
+Student Representative, Dean’s Advisory Council

-Received the Barbara Smith Financial Aid Fellowship
+Barbara Smith Financial Aid Fellowship recipient

 -